awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 ## Prerequisites<a name="php-laravel-tutorial-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Elastic Beanstalk operations and the Elastic Beanstalk console\.
-If you haven't already, follow the instructions in  to launch your first Elastic Beanstalk environment\.
+If you haven't already, follow the instructions in [Getting Started Using Elastic Beanstalk](GettingStarted.md) to launch your first Elastic Beanstalk environment\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings proceded by a prompt symbol \($\) and the name of the current directory, when appropriate: